 Glencoe Mills Oatcakes

 Deep in the rolling hills near Glencoe Mills, Cape Breton, Elizabeth “Mrs. Angus” Beaton bakes utterly amazing oatcakes.
-They are so good that she packs them with great care and ships them to Calgary where her daughter, entrepreneur-extraordinaire, Janice, shares them with her lucky customers in her two upscale cheese shops, Janice Beaton Fine Cheeses.
+They are so good that she packs them with great care and ships them to her daughter, entrepreneur-extraordinaire, Janice, who once shared them with her lucky customers in her two upscale cheese shops, Janice Beaton Fine Cheeses.

 Scottish oats are steel cut shards of the oat grain, smaller, sharper and coarser than rolled oats.
 Speerville Mill oats are freshly processed so the fresh, nuttiness of the grain comes through beautifully when baked.